silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/02_HTTP_Cache_Headers.md

 without running the risk of overriding essential core safety measures.
 Most commonly, these APIs will prevent HTTP caching of draft content.

-It will also prevent content generated with an active session, since the system can't tell whether session data was used to vary the output.
+It will also prevent caching of content generated with an active session, since the system can't tell whether session data was used to vary the output.
 In this case, it's up to the developer to opt-in to caching, after ensuring that certain execution paths are safe despite of using sessions.